 If you’re ready to make the switch to safe, non-toxic sunscreen products, here are some that my kids and I have tested out over the past few years.
 Since we all have different needs for sunscreen, I put together this sunscreen guide covering products for babies and kids, active folks, bargain brands, sensitive skin and even my favorite facial sunscreen brands.

-All of these sunscreens are mineral-based formulas made with good quality, plant-based ingredients, by reputable companies.
+All of these sunscreens are mineral-based formulas made with good quality, plant-based ingredients, and non-nano zinc oxide (and that skip the harmful ingredients and sunscreen chemicals).
 They all rate well on the EWG sunscreen database – with either a 1 or 2 rating.
 The one exception is the spray sunscreen, which is rated a 3 due to concerns about spray inhalation.

 Badger